 The urban studies major provides a broadly interdisciplinary understanding of how urban dynamics shape both global interdependence and local spaces.
 The major stresses the way in which cities and communities are critical to the organization of economic, social, and cultural activities that shape and transform human experiences.
-Students can take full advantage of the College’s strong and diverse academic resources in the urban field through courses at the Trinity campus and local partner schools, community learning in Hartford, study-away opportunities in international cities, as well as internships in a variety of urban setting
+Students can take full advantage of the College’s strong and diverse academic resources in the urban field through courses at the Trinity campus and local partner schools, community learning in Hartford, study-away opportunities in international cities, as well as internships in a variety of urban settings.

 To complete the major, students will take a total of at least 12 courses and: